panesofglass/DataStarExamples/README.md

 - The simplicity and reliability of server-side rendering
 - The dynamic, reactive user experience in the style of a Single Page Application (SPA) but without the need for JavaScript

+## Why Use Datastar?

+- **Minimal JavaScript**: Just include a single 13.3 KiB file - smaller than Alpine.js and Htmx combined
+- **HATEOAS Compliant**: The only JavaScript you need is the library itself > no additional client-side code required
+- **Server Technology Agnostic**: Write your backend in any language
+- **Real-time Updates**: Utilizes server-sent events for fast, responsive experiences

 ## Benefits